Alexander-Zimirev/rsschool-cv/cv.md

 ***

 ### Contact:

 __Phone:__ +79132256043
 __E-mail:__ wizzardd@mail.ru
 __Telegram:__ @foxeg007
 __Discord:__ Фокс (@Alexander-Zimirev)

 ***

 ### About Me

+> Historia magistra vitae

-> Historian by diploma, but, despite the humanitarian education, at the moment I administer the electronic document management system.
+Historian by diploma, but, despite the humanitarian education, at the moment I administer the electronic document management system.
 I like to learn new things, learn and reach new heights of personal development.
 I want to learn how to make websites.
 There is an interesting project for me that I would like to implement on my own, try my hand at development.

 ***